shivakumar-617181/Git/Git Commands and Explanation/README.md

 → **git init .**

 It will Initializes the empty git local repository in current Directory/folder.

 **→ git add .**

 Adds all changes (new files, modified files, and deleted files) in the current directory and its subdirectories to the staging area from Working Area.

 Eg: git add *.java → It will adds only java files to staging area in the present working area.

-→ git Commit
+**→ git Commit**

 This Command is used to move the files from staging area to local repository.
+It is also includes the commit message for the identification purpose.
+Eg. Command:- git commit -m "updated variables files"

-→ git status
+→ **git status**

 This command will shows the status of our work like how many files are in working area, staging area and how many files are to be commit to local repository.